samuelroland/dme/docs/paradigm-analysis-report.typ

 == Why is it possible to get both ?
 It doesn't use a garbage collector and doesn't ask the programmer to manually manage the memory.
 But how it is even possible ?
 How the program knows when to free heap allocated memory ?

 The Rust compiler `rustc` implements a new paradigm, including the notion of ownership and lifetimes, checked by a part of the compiler called the *borrow-checker*.
 Instead of associating only a type and a variable to a resource, like most modern languages, it also tracks who has the ownership of this resource and how long the resource must exist.
-When the variable is the owner of a resource, the resource will be deallocated when the variable goes out of scope.
+When the end of the lifetime of the resource is reached, the owner will free the the memory allocated to the resource.

 #pagebreak()